-- If you're applying for admission for Fall, early admission deadlines will be between October and November, the previous year.
+- If you're applying for the fall (autumn) admission, early deadlines will be between October and November, the previous year.

-- If you're applying for admission for Fall, regular admission deadlines will be between February and March, the same year.
+- If you're applying for the fall (autumn) admission, regular admission deadlines will be between February and March, the same year.

-- If you are applying for admission for the Fall, your deadline can be anywhere from January to March.
+- If you are applying for the fall admission, your deadline can be anywhere from January to March.

-- If you are applying for admission for Spring, your deadline is probably anywhere between July and September of the previous year.
+If you are applying for the spring admission, your deadline is probably anywhere between July and September, the previous year.

 Congratulations on getting your acceptance letter!

-- Be sure to take the time between your admission letter and the time you apply for funding and scholarships.
+- Be sure to take some time to apply for funding and scholarships.
 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 - Check whether the university you applied to requires an enrolment fee to secure your spot there.

-- Celebrate your victory of being admitted to the university of your dreams!
+- Celebrate your victory of being admitted at the university of your dreams!